drhsqlite/pikchr/doc/userman.md

 # Controlling Layout Using Attributes

-The automatic stacking of objects is convenient in many cases.
-But most diagrams will want some objects placed somewhere other than immediately adjacent to their predecessor.
+The automatic stacking of objects is convenient in many cases, but most diagrams will want some objects placed somewhere other than immediately adjacent to their predecessor.
 For that reason, layout attributes are provided that allow precise placement of objects.